karlhorky/macos-tricks/readme.md

-# OSX Tricks
+# macOS Tricks

-Tricks for OSX collected over the years.
+A collection of tricks for macOS

 ## Split PDF